frankdean/trip-server-2/README.md

 ### Proposed Features

-The following features are proposed:
+The following features are proposed: (completed features are marked &#x2713;)

 * &#x2713; Remote tracking server—client applications such as
   [TripLogger Remote for iOS][TripLogger] &ndash;